FrancoisPrigent/call-me-back/README.md

 ## Get started
 Build the docker image: `docker build -t hello-callback .`

-Run the container: `docker container run --rm -it --name hello-callback --volume $(pwd):/var/www --workdir /var/www hello-callback sh`
+Run the container: `docker container run --rm -it --name hello-callback hello-callback sh`

 If you want to develop locally and test in the container add `--volume $(pwd):/var/www` before the image name.